40 Things Your Doctor Wishes You Knew About Vaccines

 Natural immunity is not better than vaccine-acquired immunity

-Measles—preventable through vaccination—are still an issue
+Measles—preventable through vaccination—is still an issue

 Flu shots won’t give you the flu